kyriakosdt99/spaghetti/README.md

 ## Features
 - Removes comments and unnecessary whitespace.
-- Encrypts code using XOR operations.
+- Obfuscates integers using XOR operations.
-- Obfuscates integer constants using Z3 solver.
+- Obfuscates integers using inline if else statements created with Z3.

 ## Installation
 To use, intall tqdm and z3-solver